Best National Parks in America

 During your visit, trek up to Clingman’s Dome observation tower, where you can get an amazing, panoramic view of the entire mountain range.
 There are also multiple swimming holes (where you can actually swim) throughout the park, and you can even pick your own blackberries, blueberries, strawberries and an array of lesser-known berries while you are hiking.

-The Best US National Parks: What’s on Your List?
+The Best National Parks in the USA: What’s on Your List?

-If you have been thinking about visiting one of the best US National Parks, then make sure the ones listed here are on your list.
+If you have been thinking about visiting one of the best National Parks in the US, then make sure the ones listed here are on your list.
 Each of these parks offers amazing experiences such as hiking and camping that you and your family will never forget.

-If you are planning a visit to any of these parks, make sure you have the right backpack to take along.
-We have reviewed the best of the best to make your decision easy.
+Make sure you have the right backpack to take along.
+I have reviewed the best national parks to make your decision easy.

 Welcome to LuggageGuru!